hpc-io/pdc/examples/README.md

   + BD-CATS-IO:
     - bdcats.c
     - BD-CATS-IO is an example for reading data written by VIPIC I/O.
-  + To run this example
+  + To run this example, use the following commands.
+Step 1 is refers to the case that read is run right after write applications.
+In step 2, PDC server is closed after vpicio.
+The server is restarted before calling bdcats.
 ```
 0. cd make
 1. ./run_multiple_test.sh ./vpicio ./bdcats
+2. ./run_checkpoint_restart_test.sh ./vpicio ./bdcats
 ```